Lewis and Clark's Columbia River

 Astoria-Megler Bridge ...

 The Astoria-Megler Bridge stretches 4.1 miles (21,474 feet) from Astoria, Oregon, across the mouth of the Columbia River, to Point Ellice, Washington, at Columbia River Mile (RM) 14.
-The bridge replaced previous ferry lines running from Washington to Oregon (see more below).
+The bridge replaced previous ferry lines running from Astoria to Washington.
 The main span is a 2,468-foot steel cantilever through truss, and is flanked by five steel deck trusses, one hundred forty 80-foot concrete deck girder spans, and, at the Washington end of the bridge, seven 350-foot steel through truss spans.
 The bridge was designed jointly by the Oregon and Washington state highway departments.
 Construction on the the Astoria-Megler Bridge began in 1962 and was formally dedicated August 27, 1966.
 Initially the bridge was a toll bridge.
 However, in 1993, a full 2 years early, the bridge was paid off and the toll was removed.

 Image, 2004, Astoria-Megler Bridge, from Astoria, Oregon, click to enlarge